v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 ### Retire

 When you're ready to retire the device and release it from management, update the DFCI profile to the UEFI (BIOS) settings you want at the exit state.
-Typically, you want all settings enabled.
-Once updated to your preferred exit state, then:
+Typically, you want all settings enabled e.g.:

 1. Open your DFCI profile (**Device configuration** > **Profiles**).
 2. Change the **Allow local user to change UEFI (BIOS) settings** to **Only not configured settings**.